doclegal/rechtstreeks/replit.md

 # Rechtstreeks.ai - Legal AI Platform

 ## Overview
-Rechtstreeks.ai is a Dutch legal assistance platform that leverages AI to provide accessible, low-threshold legal help.
+Rechtstreeks.ai is a Dutch legal assistance platform that uses AI to provide accessible legal help.
 It automates legal document analysis and generation, guiding users through the entire legal process from case intake to court proceedings.
-The platform supports multiple concurrent legal cases per user, offering a step-by-step approach with AI-powered analysis and automated generation of legal letters and summons, aiming to empower users with minimal legal knowledge.
+The platform supports managing multiple legal cases concurrently, offering a step-by-step approach with AI-powered analysis and automated generation of legal letters and summons, aiming to empower users with minimal legal knowledge.

 ## User Preferences
 Preferred communication style: Simple, everyday language.